yaal-coop/sheraf/doc/tutorial/indexation.rst

     >>> MyModel.filter(my_attribute="something") # doctest: +SKIP
     >>> (model for model in MyModel.all() if model.my_attribute == "something") # doctest: +SKIP

-Of course all the models are not loaded in memory at once due to the lazy behavior of :class:`~sheraf.queryset.QuerySet`, but the iteration still need to make numerous accesses to the database, and test every model instance, thus severely degrading the performances.
+Of course all the model instances are not loaded in memory at once due to the lazy behavior of :class:`~sheraf.queryset.QuerySet`, but the iteration still need to make numerous accesses to the database, and test every model instance, thus severely degrading the performances.

 A solution to keep good performances is to use attribute indexation with :class:`~sheraf.attributes.index.Index`.
 Creating an :class:`~sheraf.attributes.index.Index` object in a :class:`~sheraf.models.indexation.IndexedModel` creates a new index table in the database.
 This table matches the model instances with their attribute values.